souravsarkar1/NTWIST_ASSIGNMENT/README.md

 # NTWIST Clone

 Welcome to the NTWIST Clone project!
-This repository contains the code for a clone of NTWIST, a project created for [Company Name]'s assignment.
+This repository contains the code for a clone of NTWIST, a project created for Finmee's assignment.
 The project aims to replicate the functionality and design of NTWIST's website.

 ## Live Deployment